- Soil Association

 The project will also explore how the Whole farm planning framework can be used to transition towards more regenerative and agroecological approaches, supporting uptake and implementation.

-The activities in the project will be applied to a range of farming and crofting types, and use interactive and case study approaches to illustrate how WFPs work, the individual elements that are used to inform the plan, e.g. soil analyses, IPM plans, biodiversity and carbon audits, animal health and welfare plans, and how a plan can be used to consider economic, environmental and social impacts of the farm and set clear objectives.
+We will be running a series of free-to-attend in-person events and webinars and producing case studies and useful resources to illustrate how WFPs work, the individual elements that are used to inform the plan, e.g. soil analyses, IPM plans, biodiversity and carbon audits, animal health and welfare plans, and how a plan can be used to consider economic, environmental and social impacts of the farm and set clear objectives.

 The key objectives to achieve this are to: